 Beyond Meat.
 Chicken strips, especially, but also the sausage.
-I use them in recipes all the time.
-I am not a consumer of prepared meals.
+I use them in recipes all the time and I am not a consumer of prepared meals.
 I find the calorie and sodium counts too high & I have never been a fan of frozen anything so – I avoid almost all processed meals.
 I reviewed a few on my channel but I find the bulk of what I have tried to be underwhelming in the extreme.

 And of course … Where do you get your protein?

-I do not fetishize protein.
-I do not buy into what I call, “the protein myth.”
+I do not fetishize protein and do not buy into what I call, “the protein myth.”
 I gave up meat in the eighties & made no effort to replace it with any other protein source.
-I have always been an avid gym goer and, at 54, I spin 5-6 times a week in a heated class.
+I have always been an avid gym-goer and, at 54, I spin 5-6 times a week in a heated class.
 Muscle has never been difficult for me to build or maintain.
 That said, sometimes I crave things like peanut butter or chickpeas and I know that is my body asking for protein but I have never, ever made any effort whatsoever to target protein in my diet.
 In fact, I did a cleanse one time that required a serving of protein at every dinner and I was eating fish at the time.
 While on that cleanse – I found fish protein to be far too intense & even puked it back up once (swordfish – UGH).
 The only protein I could tolerate during that cleanse was beans.
 But, mainly, I craved sugar.
 That is BY FAR my greatest addiction and not is the form most assume – desserts.
 I am a big wine drinker & that is the greatest source of sugar in my diet.
 So – I miss wine when I can’t have it but I do not miss protein.